Are you doing everything for your elderly parents?Wednesday, April 30, 2025

 ||

-You’ve been managing your own household, your parents’ household and now your in-laws need some help too.
-You already feel stretched too thin, and your parents’ needs keep increasing.
-You need homecare support for your parents, but they refuse to even consider it.
+Managing your own household is already a full-time job.
+Add to that the responsibility of overseeing your parents' household, and now your in-laws need some help too.
+It's no wonder you feel stretched too thin.
+As your parents' needs continue to increase, you find yourself in a difficult position: you need homecare support for them, but they refuse to even consider it.

-You can explain to your parents what you are able to do, and outline the tasks that are now becoming too much.
-You can outline options for how your parents can fill the remaining gaps and empower them to make a decision that best suits their needs.
-For example, you are willing to do the weekly grocery shopping and visit with your parents after putting all the groceries away, but it is no longer feasible for you to be cooking dinner for them every day.
+It's time to have an honest conversation with your parents.
+Explain what you are able to do and outline the tasks that are becoming too much.
+Empower them to make decisions that best suit their needs by presenting options to fill the remaining gaps.
+For example, you might be willing to do the weekly grocery shopping and visit with your parents after putting everything away, but cooking dinner for them every day is no longer feasible.

-Stepping back and acknowledging what you need for yourself does not take away your parents’ ability to make their own decision.
-It just eliminates one of the options from the list—the option of you cooking the meals daily.
+Outline the pros and cons of each option above and how they would fit into your parents' lifestyle.
+Stepping back and acknowledging your own needs doesn't take away your parents' ability to make their own decisions.
+It simply removes one option from the list—the option of you cooking meals daily.

-As long as you continue to be the primary option, as long as you continue to cook dinner daily, your parents will not seriously consider any other option on the list.
-You need to clearly articulate what you can and cannot do, and then guide your parents through the decision making process about how to solve the remaining gaps.
+As long as you continue to be the primary option, your parents won't seriously consider any other alternatives.
+Clearly articulate what you can and cannot do, and guide your parents through the decision-making process to address the remaining gaps.
+Setting boundaries for your well-being is important.

 ||